Nilly Robot

 I can just see the calendar from where I'm cowering under the desk, rows of little red x’s that lead to a big smiley-face.
 That's really what does it, a bright red smile like the blood on the curtains, the walls, the crevices between my fingers.

-So fine, whatever, it's Thursday, if thats supposed to mean anything, as if that matters, and there's a big red smiley face to mark the occasion.
+So fine, whatever, it's Thursday, as if that's supposed to mean anything, and there's a big red smiley face to mark the occasion.
 Seven probably knew what was coming then, of course she did.
 I feel a twinge of rage at that, bubbling up through the stupor.
-The audacity she had to draw that, knowing what was about to happen.
+The audacity she had to draw that, knowing what would happen.
 The nerve.

 And maybe it’s because it’s one of those cheap calendars the admins at my old job used to have, tacky and badly typeset, filled with pictures of kittens in fields posed in an array of tiny hats, a collection of miserable, blank kitten faces staring into the camera, maybe that’s what finally snaps me out of it.

-Hang in there, she'd say with a smile that lit up the basement, watching them open me up on the table again.
+Hang in there, she'd say with a smile, watching them open me up on the table again.
 Yes, I'm sure she would think the whole thing was hilarious, if she could think about anything anymore.

 God, how I hated her, truly.

 My legs are stiff and angry when I pull myself up.
-I've been under the desk for god-knows-how long.
-Time was strewn about the floor in little fragments.
+I've been under the desk forever, or maybe a couple hours.
+It was hard to tell.
+Time was strewn around the floor in little bits and pieces.

-Who needs time anyhow?
+And really, who needs time anyhow?
 What has time ever done for anyone?
-I'm better off without it, I tell myself, pushing the unease back down under my sludgy layers of cognitive disonnance.
+I'm better off without it, I tell myself, pushing my unease back under sludgy layers of apathy.
+What difference does it make to a thing like me?

 Are you satisfied, Mother Seven?
 Have all your dreams come true?
 I'm a proper monster now, and Seven got a vacation in whatever hell things like her go to.

-No one has cleaned up, or bothered to close her eyes.
+No one has cleaned up, or bothered to close her eyelids.
 Who would have?
-I'm the only one left now.
+I'm the only one left now, the only one left.
 My head is ringing.
-The only one left, the only one.
+The only one...

 Apart from him.

-Wherever he is.
-The 'real one,' the shit-heeler who stole my face, or signed the lease for it anyway.
-He's been gone for days now, decades, months, whatever.
+He's been gone for days now, decades, months.
 My head has never been so blissfully empty without him in there screwing around.
-Maybe my awful owner is dead in a ditch somewhere, clutching his horrible little hands to his horrible little head, pretending it’ll all go back to normal in the morning.
+Maybe he's dead in a ditch somewhere, clutching his horrible little hands to his horrible little head, pretending it’ll all go back to normal in the morning.

-And bless our shared, malignant little heart, it just might.
+And bless our malignant little heart, it just might.

 Hilarious.
 I could scream.
-I could cry, if I had anything inside of me to wet the tears with.
+I could cry, if I had anything in me to wet the tears with.

 At some point, I wander into the kitchen and make a cup of tea.
 I don't like tea, but it's better than staring at the blood on the curtains, the windows, the ugly blue cabinets.
 The body in the dining room...
 My shirt is cemented to my skin, tugging my armpit hair when I reach for a mug.
 There’s blood in my armpits and I don't even like tea.